mauroservienti/milestone.github.io/_posts/when-too-many-choices-are-harmful.md

 Another important factor contributing to the Garmin headache is the price range.
 Hundreds of models with slight to no differences with incredible differences in prices.
 That makes it even harder to choose.

+On the topic of too many choices ["The paradox of choice"](https://www.youtube.com/watch?v=VO6XEQIsCoM) is an enlightening TED talk.
+Another side effect of too many choices is the unavoidable insecurity "gifted" to choosers.
+If we present people with three options with crisp differences, it's simpler to make a decision and don't ruminate on it for the rest of their lives.
+On the other hand, when there are plenty of options with minor differences, people, and I'm a victim too, immediately feel insecure and show an inability to choose.

+Then there is Apple.
+The Apple Watch comes in two versions that differ by size.
+The rest is just minor details.
+You can choose the color or the wristband.
+That's it.
+Apple applies the same lean approach to most of its products.
+An even more extreme thing is represented by a famous quote attributed to Henry Ford when asked what color you could get the Model T in: "any color so long as it's black."

 ## What has all this in common with software architecture?

 At first sight, nothing.
 And maybe it's just me removing a pebble from my shoe.
 Yet, there are two critical learnings.
 Do your best to avoid having many ways to achieve the same result.
-And, when presenting options, provide crisp differences.
+And, when presenting options, provide crisp and meaningful differences.

+When given too many options, most people shut down and let others choose for them.
+On the topic of making decisions when sailing in an ocean of possibilities, [Nudge, by Richard H. Thaler and Cass R. Sunstein](https://www.amazon.com/Nudge-Improving-Decisions-Health-Happiness/dp/014311526X/) is an excellent book.

 ### Many ways lead to undesirable questions

-For example, there are [many different ways](https://nodogmablog.bryanhogan.net/2022/01/a-few-ways-of-setting-the-kestrel-ports-in-net-6/) to set the Kestrel web server port.
+For example, there are [many different ways](https://nodogmablog.bryanhogan.net/2022/01/a-few-ways-of-setting-the-kestrel-ports-in-net-6/) to set the Kestrel webserver port.
 While reading the article, I started asking myself, why is that?
 And I had the same feelings a long restaurant menu creates.
 Not to mention that, as Bryan Hogan said in the article, you'll start asking questions like:

 - Is option A better than option B, and why is that?
 - How do I override that setting if set with option A, and will it work the same using option B?